 Haridwar – (24kms) Rishikesh – (70kms) Devprayag – (34kms) Srinagar – (33kms) Rudraprayag – (19kms) Agastyamuni – (10kms) Kund – (6kms) Ukhimath – (22kms) Duggalbitta – (7kms) Chopta.

 Breakfast place in the bus is at a dhaba at 3 Dhara near Devprayag.
 Make sure to eat ample aloo paranthas, so that you can have food directly at Chopta after this.
 The distance from Haridwar to Kund is covered in the bus (300 Rs.) in approximately 7 hours.
-Once you reach Kund at around 12:30 pm, shared cabs (sumo) are available for Ukhimath (20 Rs.) and thereafter from Ukhimath to Chopta (40 Rs.).
-Depending on the luck with shared transport one can reach Chopta at 2 or 3 pm.
+Once you reach Kund at around 12:30 pm, shared cabs (sumo) are available for Ukhimath (20 Rs.) and thereafter from Ukhimath to Chopta (50 Rs.)
+Depending on the luck with shared transport one should reach Chopta at 2 or 3 pm.
+Chopta is located on the Ukhimath to Gopeshwar route; Mandal village is around 24 kms from Chopta and is very scenic.

 Read : Top solo travel tips